-Earthshine Nature Programs teaches scienced bases nature knowledge, awareness and conservation through exciting hands on outreach education to people and groups of all ages.
+Earthshine Nature Programs teaches scienced based wildlife and nature conservation awareness, renewable energy, and indigeneous music lessons through exciting hands on outreach education and field study programs to people and groups of all ages.
 There are many branches of ENP—

 Wildlife Rescue and Rehabilitation

 We specialize in the rescue and rehabilitation of reptiles, amphibians and Opossums that have been injured due to encounters with humans and their machines, lost their homes due to habitat destruction, were former pets whose origins are unknown, and also those animals whose injuries do not allow them to be released back into the wild.
 We work with local verterinarians to do all possible to heal these injured animals and get them back out into their habitats as fast as possible.Non-releasable animals may become animal ambassadors at our nature center and on the road via our outreach programs to educate people of all ages on the intrinsic value and beauty of wildlfie and nature.
 Learn more about the R&Rprogram by following the Our programslink on the right.